Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 What is a payroll loan?

-A payroll loan is an option that people pursue when they find themselves in urgent need of cash.
-It’s a short-term loan — typically no more than $1,000 to $1,500 — that you usually repay when you receive your next paycheck, also known as a payday loan.
+A payroll loan is a short-term loan — typically no more than $1,000 to $1,500 — that you usually repay when you receive your next paycheck, also known as a payday loan.

 Check to see if any of these lenders provide loans in your state.